mohamad112112/api-sh/README.md

-It is recommended to run this project in Google Colab.
-The main entry file is FoodNetAPI-Plan-Debug-Colab.ipynb.
+It is recommended to run the project using Google Colab, and the main Colab file is FoodNetAPI-Plan-Debug-Colab.ipynb.